dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

   yarn add dynamsoft-barcode-reader-bundle@10.2.1000 -E
   ```

-  In frameworks you need to [specify the engineResourcePaths](#specify-the-location-of-the-engine-files-optional).
+  NOTE that in frameworks, you need to [specify the engineResourcePaths](#specify-the-location-of-the-engine-files-optional).

 #### Host the SDK yourself (optional)